genomewalker/Delmont_et_al_2022/README.md

-# eggnog-smag
+# AGNOSTOS integration for Delmont et al. 2022

-Code for the some of the analyses in **Functional repertoire convergence of distantly related eukaryotic plankton lineages abundant in the sunlit ocean** from Delmont et al.
+Code for the some of the analyses in **Functional repertoire convergence of distantly related eukaryotic plankton lineages abundant in the sunlit ocean** from Delmont et al. 2022
 To recreate the analyses follow the instructions below:

   > This has been tested on R 4.1.1